-CIBL, Inc. ("CIBL" or the "Company") primarily consisted of cash and liquid investments and a telecommunications operation in New Hampshire that is discussed further below.
+CIBL, Inc. ("CIBL" or the "Company") primarily consists of cash and liquid investments and an operating broadband and telecommunications operation in New Hampshire that is discussed further below.
 CIBL trades on OTC Pink® under the symbol CIBY.
 The Company was originally spun off by LICT Corporation ("LICT") on November 19, 2007.
 It was founded as a holding company for certain portfolio investments of LICT.
-At December 31, 2021, CIBL holds \$25.2 million in liquid assets and is evaluating its strategic alternatives.
+At December 31, 2022, CIBL holds \$21 million in liquid assets and is evaluating its strategic alternatives.

-On December 31, 2019, CIBL acquired New Hampshire Granite from LICT in exchange for 1,000 shares of CIBL stock.
+On December 31, 2019, CIBL acquired New Hampshire Granite from LICT in exchange for 1,000 shares of CIBL common stock.